Fang Xiaoru — An Intelligent Scholar, A Tragic Minister, and A Sincere Believer

 In conclusion, young Zhu Yunwen was a kind and competent crown prince, and a legit and capable emperor, who had his throne taken by his uncle through wars, illegally and cruelly.

-What’s more, Zhu Di erased most of Jianwen Emperor’s records; hence, it was quite controversial concerning the personality and talent of him.
+What’s more, Zhu Di erased most of the Jianwen Emperor’s records; hence, it was quite controversial concerning his personality and talent.